What is the middle ear?

-The middel ear is the part of the ear between the eardrum and the oval window which transmits sound from the outer ear to the inner ear.
+The middle ear is the part of the ear between the eardrum and the oval window.
+The middle ear’s function is to transmit sound from the outer ear to the inner ear.

-The oval window is a membrane covering the entrance to the cochlea in the inner ear.
-When the eardrum vibrates, the sound waves travel via the hammer and anvil to the stirrup and then on to the oval window.
+What is the oval window?
+In the middle ear, the oval window is a membrane covering the entrance to the cochlea in the inner ear.
+When the eardrum vibrates, the sound waves are transferred to the middle ear bones and travel via the hammer and anvil to the stirrup and then on to the oval window.

 The Eustachian tube

-The Eustachian tube is also found in the middle ear, and connects the ear with the rearmost part of the palate.
-The Eustachian tube equalises the air pressure on both sides of the eardrum, ensuring that pressure does not build up in the ear.
+What is the Eustachian tube?
+Another important middle ear function is carried out by the Eustachian tube, which is also found in the middle ear.
+It connects the ear with the rearmost part of the palate.
+The Eustachian tube’s function is to equalise the air pressure on both sides of the eardrum, ensuring that pressure does not build up in the ear.
 The tube opens when you swallow, thus equalising the air pressure inside and outside the ear.

 In most cases the pressure is equalised automatically, but if this does not occur, it can be brought about by making an energetic swallowing action.
 The swallowing action will force the tube connecting the palate with the ear to open, thus equalising the pressure.

 Built-up pressure in the ear may occur in situations where the pressure on the inside of the eardrum is different from that on the outside of the eardrum.
 If the pressure is not equalised, a pressure will build up on the eardrum, preventing it from vibrating properly.
 The limited vibration results in a slight reduction in hearing ability.
 A large difference in pressure will cause discomfort and even slight pain.
 Built-up pressure in the ear will often occur in situations where the pressure keeps changing, for example when flying or driving in mountainous areas.